THE ANONYMOUS WORK JOHN FLORIO PUBLISHED IN 1591 AND THE BRAND NEW LIST OF AUTHORS HE CONSULTED

 - Marcus Cato

-I procceded to do a research of the authors mentioned by Florio, which can be read below, to have an extant and exact comprehension of the sources he used.
+I procceded to do a research of the authors mentioned by Florio, which can be read below, to have an exact comprehension of the sources he used.
 I want to point out that Florio gave only the names of the authors and not the works he consulted.
 Some of the books Florio conlsuted are easy to guess, since the author mentioned published only one work.
 In other cases, I suggest the most likely books and version he might have consulted and owned.

 Al-Battānī (other names include Albategnius, Albategni and Albatenius) was an Arab astronomer, astrologer and mathematician.
 He is considered an important astronomer and mathematician of the Islamic Golden Age.
 The book owned by John Florio was most likely De motu stellarum, the Latin translation of Kitāb al-zīğ al-ṣābiʾ (in Arabic: كتاب الزيج ﺍﻟصابیء).

 Alexander of Aphrodisias was a Peripatetic philosopher and the most celebrated of the Ancient Greek commentators on the writings of Aristotle.
-It is possible Florio owned his De Fato and De Anima which were printed at Venice (1534).
+It is possible Florio owned his De Fato and De Anima which were printed in Venice (1534).

 Antoninus Mizaldus was a French astronomer and doctor.
 Florio probably read De Mundi Sphaera sive Cosmographia or Meteorologia siue perspicua declaratio rerum quae in aëre fiunt.